-At 20 million gallon capacity, the Spot Pond Storage Facility will be the same size as that at Loring Road.
+At 20 million gallon capacity, the Spot Pond Storage Facility, comprised of two 10 million gallon storage tanks, will be the same size as that at Loring Road.
 Just as pressure reducing valves allow the tanks at Loring Road to be supplied from the high service Norumbega Covered Storage, the Spot Pond Storage tank will be supplied with water reduced in pressure from the WASM 4 Transmission Main.